 They are warm-blooded.

-The koala's young is called a cub.
+The koala's young is called a joey.

 Koalas drink milk from the mother.

-The koala breaths oxygen from air.
+The koala breathes oxygen from the air.

 The koala might look cuddly but the koala has very sharp teeth and very sharp claws.